jcervas/redistricting/TN-House-2022/readme.md

 ## "Orange" Plans

 "Orange" plans are 58 district House plans in the 90 non-urban counties containing 4,078,548 people.
-These districts would average 70,319.79, which is 513.33 more than what is ideal.
+These districts average 70,319.79 persons, which is 513.33 more than what is ideal.

 #### "Orange" Seed

 I have created a seed "Orange" plan that creates 58 districts in the 90 non-urban counties described above.
-This plan does as well as the enacted House map, but has more county splits than the enacted map.
+This plan does as well as the enacted House map on most traditional criteria, but has more county splits than the enacted map.
+I will start with this map and ask the computer to actively seek plans that reduce the number of county splits.

-### Figure 4 - Orange seed plan {#fig-2}
+### Figure 4 - "Orange" seed plan {#fig-2}

 ![](Maps/Orange/orange_seed.png)
 _Note: This plan can be viewed on Dave's Redistricting app:_ https://davesredistricting.org/join/ce99a5c5-8490-4aac-a571-ec20ef00b5eb